 You can, however, boost your credit score by making timely payments toward your HELOC.

 One factor in determining your credit score is how much of your total available credit you’ve used, which is known as credit utilization.
-Your credit score can increase if the HELOC is untapped and there is a large amount of available credit, said Leo Loomie, a senior vice president of client development at Digital Risk, a New York-based provider of digital technology platforms and services.
+Your credit score can increase if the HELOC is untapped and there is a large amount of available credit, says Leo Loomie, a senior vice president of client development at Digital Risk, a New York-based provider of digital technology platforms and services.
 “Not drawing on an open line is very similar to having a credit card open and not using it.”

-How closing a HELOC impacts credit scores
+How closing a HELOC affects your credit

 “Closing a HELOC will reduce one’s available credit and could have a negative impact if the percentage of revolving balances breaches a certain percentage,” says Matt Hackett, operations manager of Equity Now, a New York-based direct mortgage lender.
 For instance, if a homeowner has a HELOC of $10,000 and closes the account after it is paid off, that means the $10,000 of available credit is no longer being factored into the homeowner’s credit score.

 The impact to a credit score will be greater if the person has a short credit history, is relatively new to credit or has few credit cards.
 “Credit history makes up about 15 percent of your score,” Mink says.
 “A longer credit history will help to improve your score.”
 Each month you keep the HELOC open extends your credit history.